 The purpose of requirement R2 as it relates to GOPs is to ensure all voltage regulating equipment scheduled outages are planned and coordinated with affected BAs and TOPs.
 A modification to the applicability of this requirement is necessary for dispersed power producing resources.
-The SDT recommends that this requirement be applied at the aggregate Facility level for dispersed power producing resources.
+The SDT recommends that this requirement be applied at the aggregate facilityFacility level for dispersed power producing resources.

-Based on the SDT's experience, scheduled outages of voltage regulating equipment at a dispersed power producing resource has been traditionally provided to the BA and TOP at the aggregate Facility level for dispersed power producing resources.
+Based on the SDT's experience, scheduled outages of voltage regulating equipment at a dispersed power producing resource has been traditionally provided to the BA and TOP at the aggregate facilityFacility level for dispersed power producing resources.
 Outages of voltage regulating equipment at a dispersed power producing resource are coordinated typically as a reduction in Reactive Power capabilities, specifying whether it is inductive, capacitive or both.
-Additionally, automatic voltage regulators that do not necessarily provide Reactive Power, but direct the actions of equipment that do supply Reactive Power, are typically coordinated at the aggregate Facility level as they usually are the master controller for all voltage regulating equipment at the Facility.
-A key aspect of the SDT project is to maintain the status quo, if it is determined not to cause a reliability gap.
-The SDT has not found or been made aware of a reliability gap, which would prompt this team to apply R2 to any point less than the dispersed power producing resource aggregated Facility level and as such, determined a modification to the applicability of this requirement is necessary for dispersed power producing resources.
+Additionally, automatic voltage regulators that do not necessarily provide Reactive Power, but direct the actions of equipment that do supply Reactive Power, are typically coordinated at the aggregate facilityFacility level as they usually are the master controller for all voltage regulating equipment at the facilityFacility as a reliability gap.
+The SDT has not found or been made aware of a reliability gap, which would prompt this team to apply R2 to any point less than the dispersed power producing r-resource aggregated facilityFacility level and as in-such, feels-determined a modification to the applicability of this requirement is necessary for dispersed power producing resources.